 "He was really upset that I had seen another doctor, and them saying that something that was wrong," Pierce testified.
 "He just kept saying, 'They don't know what I do.
 They don't know what screws I use.
 They're in the right place.
 Nothing is wrong with you.' "

-Jury selection and opening statements concluded by Tuesday evening.
-Judge Ethna Cooper said 300 potential jurors had been called.
+Jury selection began Monday and opening statements concluded by Tuesday evening in Judge Guy C. Guckerberger's courtroom.

 Pierce claims another surgeon told her in followup that her pain was the result of screws that Durrani wrongly implanted.
 After Pierce had another surgeon remove the screws, her pain “resolved almost immediately,” the suit says.